 - NIAAA is participating in initiative PAR-13-233 (R01): Chronic Inflammation and Age-related Disease, with the National institute on Aging.
 The purpose of this solicitation is to encourage research on the role that inflammation plays in age-related disease and reduced resistance to infection.
 Alcohol and aging, separately and together, are associated with disrupted regulation of inflammation, thought to contribute to many disorders.
 (Drs.
 Kathy Jung and Joe Wang, DMHE, coordinated NIAAA’s participation in initiative.)

-- Alcohol Research Resource Awards (R24): The objective of this Funding Opportunity Announcement (FOA) is to provide general support of already established research resources that serve the alcohol research community.
+- Alcohol Research Resource Awards (R24): The objective of this Notice of Funding Opportunity (NOFO) is to provide general support of already established research resources that serve the alcohol research community.
 Under special circumstances, the mechanism may be used to support development of a new resource.

 - Proteostasis (Protein Homeostasis) Project, a Common Fund idea for FY15 that was submitted on behalf of NIAAA was cleared by the Council of Councils (one of final six proposals).
 IC directors’ meeting will decide funding at a future date.
 (Dr. Andras Orosz, DMHE)